fbecart/zinoma/README.md

 #### `targets.<target_name>.output_paths`

-This keyword lists the locations where this target will produce its artifacts.
+This keyword lists the locations where this target produce its artifacts.
 Similarly to `targets.<target_name>.input_paths`, it should be an array of strings, each representing a path to a file or directory.

 If the `--clean` flag is provided to `zinoma`, the files or directories specified in `output_paths` will be deleted before running the build flow.